| Home

 A Study of Ocean Wave Energy

-and mathematical models to assess total output voltage under varying
+theoretical and mathematical models to assess total output voltage under

-parameters in different wave conditions.
-The Morison equation calculates the
+varying parameters in different wave conditions.
+The Morison equation

-force acting on a surface pile where a Piezo device is strategically placed.
+calculates the force acting on a surface pile where a Piezo device is

 consistent current flow.
 The output voltage vs. wave height graph analysis